nazarpysko/RetoBackendLLM/second-exercise/README.md

 This project sets up a simple jokes database using PostgreSQL, with users, themes, and jokes.
 It uses Docker Compose for easy setup and includes SQL scripts to initialize and populate the database.

+## Features

+- Predefined tables for users, themes, and jokes.
+- Example SQL scripts to create, populate, and query the database.
+- Easy setup of a PostgreSQL database using Docker Compose.
+- Simple script to run queries from the command line.

+## Requirements

+- [Docker](https://www.docker.com/get-started) installed on your system
+- Bash shell (for running `run-query.sh` on Windows, use Git Bash or WSL)

 ## Project Structure

 ```